Kotwic4/SysOpy/README.md

-# SysOpy
+# SysOpy-Lab

-Operating systems course from AGH
+Assignments solutions for Operating Systems Course at AGH UST.